 We use service fees to keep our box office up and running.
 Fees help pay for things like web maintenance, ticket-selling software, and employee labor.
 We do our best to keep this fee as low as possible.
 Sometimes, promoters will add a fee in addition to our standard fee.

 After the order is complete, you will receive a confirmation email.
+Check your spam folder if you don’t get a confirmation email within an hour of your transaction.
 If you ever have questions regarding your online purchase, please contact the box office at 336-333-2605.

 We cannot refund tickets unless a show is canceled.
 If the show is canceled, you may exchange your ticket to a “Carolina Theatre Presents” show for another “Carolina Theatre Presents” show.
 The Carolina Theatre must have the original tickets in-hand 48 hours prior to the performance to process any exchanges.

 If the performance title has multiple show dates (e.g. Greensboro Ballet or Community Theatre of Greensboro performances), you can exchange your ticket for a $2 per ticket service fee with 48-hour notice and we must have your original tickets in hand before processing the exchange.

 Booking protection is available at the time of purchase for most, but not all events.
 It is offered by The Carolina Theatre to protect your booking and enable you to receive a full refund if you’re unable to attend due to a number of reasons.
 It is not available to buy after your tickets have been purchased, and does not cover you if you change your mind about attending the event.

 Please read the full Terms and Conditions here.

 If you have purchased Booking Protect and would like to make a claim, visit their site.

 It depends.
 Each show operates a little differently, so per order and per customer limits may apply.
 The easiest way to find out is to call the Box Office at 336-333-2605, or check out the event listing on our website.